pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1672 Understanding Time Complexity in Algorithms

+Today I continue studying the time complexity in algorithms.
+I did some code exercises to practice how to identify time complexity in algorithms.
+I learned the basics about how can refactor an algorithm with O(N2) to only O(N), understanding how two nested loops affect the algorithm performance.

 ### Day 1669-70-71 Bubble Sort and Big O Notation

 I learned how to implement the bubble sort algorithm with Java, also I am studying about the Big O notation to learn about the tim complexity of the algorithms.
 Really I am enjoying the DSA study, today something in my head make click and I could understand that any code for example calculate the current date has a time complexity and can be represented with the Big O notation.
 Really I never thing on this in the past when I was coding.